TK-engineering/land-acquisition-assets/help-scenarios.md

 1. **For baselining the VAR and MDL divisions or your community’s area according to key metrics**
   - For this conversation, only consider data from the VAR and MDL districts.
     - alternate: For this conversation, only consider data from the 3 closest (insert product type) to this address: (insert community address)
-  - What are the average, first quartile, and third quartile for gross margin and gross margin percentage?
+  - What are the average, first quartile, and third quartile of gross margin and gross margin percentage?
   - The same for net options revenue and projected net options revenue.
   - The same for lot premium and projected lot premium.
   - The same for sales incentives and projected sales incentives.